sethpayne/AtlasSearchLocaDC2023/Readme.md

-# Atlas Search for NYC .LOCAL 2023
+# Atlas Search for DC .LOCAL 2023

 ## Not using Search, Looking Up By _id